Awaji, Hyōgo: Government

 Awaji has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Awaji contributes one member to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo 9th district of the lower house of the Diet of Japan.

 Economy

 The local economy is largely rural, and is based on agriculture and commercial fishing.
-Awaji has traditionally been famous for its production of joss sticks, which in the early 1960s accounted for70% of the Japanese domestic market.
+Awaji has traditionally been famous for its production of joss sticks, which in the early 1960s accounted for 70% of the Japanese domestic market.
 The production of roof tiles is also a local speciality.

 Education

 Awaji has 11 public elementary schools and five public middle schools operated by the city government and two public high schools operated by the Hyōgo Prefectural Department of Education.
 There are also two private high schools.
 The Kansai University of Nursing and Health Sciences is located in Awaji.

 The Ashiya University Awajishima Seaside Seminar Center, Kobe University Inland Sea Environment Education and Research Center and University of Hyogo Graduate School of Green Environment and Landscape Management are all located in Awaji.

 The Awaji City Library serves Awaji.
 In 1999 this library and the West Bloomfield Library in West Bloomfield, Michigan in Metro Detroit were paired as sister institutions.